 Preimplantation Genetic Testing (PGT-A)

-PFC offers preimplantation genetic testing for aneuploidy (PGT-A, previously called Comprehensive Chromosome Screening or CCS) as an option for patients undergoing in vitro fertilization (IVF).
-PGT-A is a treatment for patients who wish to improve implantation rates, reduce miscarriage rates, and reduce the risk of multiples after IVF.
-This is one of the truly exciting technologies that sets apart modern fertility programs such as Pacific Fertility Center, and we are pleased to be able to offer PGT-A to our patients.
+PFC offers preimplantation genetic testing for aneuploidy (PGT-A) as an option for patients undergoing IVF.
+PGT-A is one of the technologies that sets apart fertility programs such as Pacific Fertility Center, and we are pleased to offer this testing to our patients.